jsoghigian/culicitree/comphet/Soghigianetal2026/README.md

 ```
 The resulting GC values were analyzed in R, as described in the R script gc_content_boxplot.r .
 #### Phylogenetic estimation of NT3 topology
-Dataset A was used to approximate Pierce et al. This dataset contains 54 genomes and transcriptomes and was previously published in Soghigian et al., but the NT3 position along was not analyzed.
+Dataset A was used to approximate Pierce et al. This dataset contains 54 genomes and transcriptomes and was previously published in Soghigian et al., but the NT3 position alone was not analyzed in that mansucript for reasons described therein.
+However, we decided to evaluate if we found a similar topology to Pierce et al., which we show in Figure 2.
 As such, we show the code for that analysis here:
 ```
 iqtree3 -s DatasetA_nt.phy -spp DatasetA_nt.3.parts -pre nt3.MFP -m MFP -B 1000 -nt 16
 ```